gaps-closure/gaps-closure.github.io/docs/C/03-07-verifier.md

 Determining and generating a secure partition that both respects the developer’s annotations and is semantically equivalent to the original program is a non-trivial process prone to subtle bugs.

-Given the security aims of program partitioning, partitioner correctness is paramount, but man- ually inspecting the generated partition for security violations and semantic inconsistencies would be nearly as burdensome as constructing the partition manually.
+Given the security aims of program partitioning, partitioner correctness is paramount, but manually inspecting the generated partition for security violations and semantic inconsistencies would be nearly as burdensome as constructing the partition manually.
 ECT/ParTV confirms a form of behavioral equivalence between the original application and the generated partition checks the partition’s adherence to the security policy defined by cle annotations and is solver-backed at each step for increased assurance.